-- 9.1 Research Involving Recombinant or Synthetic Nucleic Acid Molecules Requiring IBC Review: Types of recombinant DNA experiments that require approval by the IBC prior to initiation (or by the IBC and NIH/OBA prior to initiation as indicated) include, but are not necessarily limited to, the following: - A. Experiments Involving the Deliberate Transfer of a Drug Resistance Trait to Microorganisms that Are Not Known to Acquire the Trait Naturally, if Such Acquisition Could Compromise the Use of the Drug to Control Disease Agents In Humans, Veterinary Medicine, Or Agriculture: Experiments involving the deliberate transfer of a drug resistance trait to microorganisms that are not known to acquire the trait naturally, if such acquisition could compromise the use of the drug to control disease agents in humans, veterinary medicine, or agriculture require IBC approval and NIH/OBA approval before initiating the experiments.
-(See NIH Guidelines, Section III-A-1-a.) - B. Experiments Involving the Cloning of Toxin Molecules with An LD50 of Less than 100 Nanograms per Kilogram Body Weight: Experiments Involving the Cloning of Toxin Molecules with An LD50 of Less than 100 Nanograms per Kilogram Body Weight require IBC approval and NIH/OBA approval before initiating the experiments.
-(See NIH Guidelines, Section III-B-1.) - C. Experiments Involving the Deliberate Transfer of Recombinant or Synthetic Nucleic Acid Molecules, or DNA or RNA Derived from Recombinant or Synthetic Nucleic Acid Molecules, into One or More Human Research Participants: Experiments involving the deliberate transfer of recombinant or synthetic nucleic acid molecules, or DNA or RNA derived from recombinant or synthetic Nucleic Acid Molecules, into one or more human research participants require IBC approval and NIH/OBA approval before initiating the experiments.
-(See NIH Guidelines, Section III-C-1.) - D. Experiments using Risk Group 2, Risk Group 3, Risk Group 4, Restricted Agents or Select Agents as Host-Vector Systems: Experiments using Risk Group 2, Risk Group 3, Risk Group 4, Restricted Agents (as listed in the NIH Guidelines or BMBL) or Select Agents as host vector systems require IBC approval before initiating the experiments.
-Furthermore, containment conditions for experiments involving the introduction of recombinant or synthetic nucleic acid molecules into restricted agents shall be set on a case-by-case basis following NIH/OBA review.
-(See NIH Guidelines, Section III-D-1.) - E. Experiments in which DNA From Risk Group 2, Risk Group 3, Risk Group 4, Restricted Agents or Select Agents is Cloned Into Nonpathogenic Prokaryotic or Lower Eukaryotic Host-Vector Systems: Experiments in which DNA from Risk Group 2, Risk Group 3, Risk Group 4, Restricted Agents (as listed in the NIH Guidelines or the BMBL) or Select Agents is cloned into nonpathogenic prokaryotic or lower eukaryotic host-vector systems require IBC approval before initiating the experiments.
+- 9.1 Research Involving Recombinant or Synthetic Nucleic Acid Molecules Requiring IBC Review: Types of recombinant DNA experiments that require approval by the IBC prior to initiation include, but are not necessarily limited to, the following: - A. Experiments Involving the Deliberate Transfer of a Drug Resistance Trait to Microorganisms that Are Not Known to Acquire the Trait Naturally, if Such Acquisition Could Compromise the Use of the Drug to Control Disease Agents In Humans, Veterinary Medicine, Or Agriculture: Experiments involving the deliberate transfer of a drug resistance trait to microorganisms that are not known to acquire the trait naturally, if such acquisition could compromise the use of the drug to control disease agents in humans, veterinary medicine, or agriculture require IBC approval and NIH Director approval before initiating the experiments.
+(See NIH Guidelines, Section III-A-1-a.) - B. Experiments Involving the Cloning of Toxin Molecules with An LD50 of Less than 100 Nanograms per Kilogram Body Weight: Experiments Involving the Cloning of Toxin Molecules with An LD50 of Less than 100 Nanograms per Kilogram Body Weight require IBC approval.
+Specific experiments already approved under this section may be obtained from the Office of Science Policy, National Institutes of Health, preferably by submitting a request for this information to: NIHGuidelines@od.nih.gov; additional contact information is also available here and on the OSP website (www.osp.od.nih.gov).
+(See NIH Guidelines, Section III-B-1.) - C. Experiments Involving the Deliberate Transfer of Recombinant or Synthetic Nucleic Acid Molecules, or DNA or RNA Derived from Recombinant or Synthetic Nucleic Acid Molecules, into One or More Human Research Participants: Experiments involving the deliberate transfer of recombinant or synthetic nucleic acid molecules, DNA or RNA derived from recombinant or synthetic Nucleic Acid Molecules, or specific types of synthetic nucleic acids into one or more human research participants require IBC approval and all other applicable institutional and regulatory authorization(s) and approvals have been obtained.
+(See NIH Guidelines, Section III-C-I.) - D. Experiments using Risk Group 2, Risk Group 3, Risk Group 4, Restricted Agents or Select Agents as Host-Vector Systems: Experiments using Risk Group 2, Risk Group 3, Risk Group 4, Restricted Agents (as listed in the NIH Guidelines or BMBL) or Select Agents as host vector systems require IBC approval before initiating the experiments.
+Furthermore, containment conditions for experiments involving the introduction of recombinant or synthetic nucleic acid molecules into restricted agents shall be set on a case-by-case basis following NIH OSP review.
+A U.S. Department of Agriculture Animal and Plant Health Inspection Service (USDA/APHIS) permit is required for work with plant or animal pathogens (see Section V-G and V-M, Footnotes and References of Sections I-IV).
+(See NIH Guidelines, Section III-D-1.) - E. Experiments in which DNA From Risk Group 2, Risk Group 3, Risk Group 4, Restricted Agents or Select Agents is Cloned Into Nonpathogenic Prokaryotic or Lower Eukaryotic Host-Vector Systems: Experiments in which DNA from Risk

+Group 2, Risk Group 3, Risk Group 4, Restricted Agents (as listed in the NIH Guidelines or the BMBL) or Select Agents is cloned into nonpathogenic prokaryotic or lower eukaryotic host-vector systems require IBC approval before initiating the experiments.
 (See NIH Guidelines, Section III-D-2.)